chargeflux/GunsmithBot-Python/README.md

 # GunsmithBot

-Discord bot to retrieve weapon rolls for Destiny 2
+Python Discord bot to retrieve weapon rolls for Destiny 2.

+This project is no longer being worked on due to development of discord.py having been discontinued.

 ## Requirements